schoero/swissqrbill/README.md

 const pdf = new SwissQRBill.PDF(data, "qrbill.pdf");
 ```

 This will create the above PDF file.
-We can pass an optional third parameter that contains options like language or size etc.
+You can pass an optional third parameter that contains options like language or size etc.
 A complete documentation for all methods and parameters can be found in [doc/api.md](https://github.com/Rogerrrrrrrs/SwissQRBill/blob/master/doc/api.md).

 <br/>